• Home

 “Kilimanjaro is a snow-covered mountain 19,710 feet high, and is said to be the highest mountain in Africa.
 Its western summit is called the Masai ‘Ngaje Ngai’, the House of God.
 Close to the western summit there is a dried and frozen carcass of a leopard.
 No one has explained what the leopard was seeking at that altitude.”

-The headache became stronger during the last hour of the hike and Jess went straight to the tent to lie down once reaching camp.
-She had only tea for lunch and then ate only soup for dinner, spending the majority of the evening lying in the tent.
-Her headache stopped responding to medications and she continued to feel nauseous.
+The headache became stronger during the last hour of the hike and I went straight to the tent to lie down once reaching camp.
+I only had tea for lunch and then ate only soup for dinner, spending the majority of the evening lying in the tent.
+My headache stopped responding to medications and I continued to feel nauseous.

 There was no acclimatization hike this afternoon since tomorrow is summit day.
 Ethan ate an early dinner and came to bed around 7:00pm to sleep to get some rest before the summit climb.
 It was quite cold at camp so we slept in our thermals, coats, and hats.
 We discussed before we went to bed what we would do if the headache and nausea didn’t improve and we had already decided before beginning the climb that if one of us got sick, the other would keep going.